MusaTahawar/Pokedex/README.md

 ```

 Enter the name or ID of a Pokémon and click the "Load Pokémon" button to retrieve and display its information.
+Click Toggle Shiny Button to retrieve and display their shiny forms.

 ### Example